top of page

 Where do I get custom songs for note highway?

-• VRDUS supports Clone Hero drum charts if they are a single track song with a (.chart) file.
-If they are a .mid file with multiple audio files they can be converted to .chart with free tool Moonscraper Chart Editor in seconds.
-More here
+VRDUS supports Clone Hero drum charts if they are a singletrack song with a (.chart) file.
+If the chart is a a .mid it won't play but can be converted to play in 1 click with free PC tool Moonscraper Chart Editor in seconds.
+How to convert a .mid to a .chart.

 Playing Audio Files (.MP3 .OGG .WAV)